christofsteel/syng/README.md

 Configuration is done under `sources` → `s3` with the following settings:

   * `enabled`: `true` or `false`.
   * `extensions`: List of extensions to be searched.
-For karaoke songs, that separate audio and video (e.g cdg files), you can use `mp3+cdg` to signify, that the audio part is a `mp3` file and the video is a `cdg` file.
+For karaoke songs, that separate audio and video (e.g. CDG files), you can use `mp3+cdg` to signify, that the audio part is a `mp3` file and the video is a `cdg` file.
 For karaoke songs, that do not separate this (e.g. mp4 files), you can simply use `mp4`.
   * `endpoint`: Endpoint of the s3.
   * `access_key` Access key for the s3.
   * `secret_key`: Secret key for the s3.